KingHyoman/Siren_ML/README.md

 ## Motivation
 There was an accident that an ambulance collides with a bus<br/>
-The reason of accident is small sound(<=120dB), this project make a recognization technology of emergency vehicle<br/>
+Since the cause of an accident is a small sound (<=120 dB), this project creates a recognition technology for emergency vehicles.<br/>